Dispersion relations of deeply virtual Compton scattering: investigating twist-4 kinematic power corrections: Power corrections to dispersion relations: the scalar case

 where

 The reader is invited to refer to appendix~\ref{app:coefficientfunction} for complete definitions of all previous functions.
 Here we just highlight that $C_{\rm LT}^{(+)}$ is the leading-twist coefficient function (at arbitrary precision in $\alpha_s$), while $\mathcal{L}^{(+)}$ and $\wpbbiii^{(+)}$ arise from kinematic higher-twist corrections.
 Considering implicitly the $t$-dependence, one can inject the DDs representation \eqref{eq:DDF} term by term in the previous equation.
-We start by analytically continuing $ \cffH^{++}_0$ for $|\xi| \ge 1$ with:
+Doing so allows us to analytically continue the GPDs for $|\xi|>1$ as in this region the Radon transform \eqref{eq:DDF} admits non-vanishing values for $x<|\xi|$ instead of $|x|<1$.
+This is a consequence of the support of the Double Distributions $|\beta|+|\alpha| \le 1$.
+We treat the terms one by one following the decomposition:

+starting by analytically continuing $ \cffH^{++}_0$ for $|\xi| \ge 1$ with\footnote{ Following our argument before eq. \eqref{eq:DR_Standard}, the natural bound for $|\xi|$ is $|\xi|>1+\Lambda$.
+However, once we factorise the amplitude into a GPD and a coefficient functions, the analytic properties of the coefficient function dictate the one of the amplitudes.
+Thus, the natural bound obtained at the level of the amplitude can be relaxed once we assume the factorisation regime holds.
+As we mentioned before, $s$ and $u$ negative is a sufficient condition to guarantee that the amplitude is analytic, not a necessary one. }:

 where we use the notation $f^{(n)}(y) = \left.\frac{\partial^n f(x)}{\partial x^n}\right|_{x=y}$\,.
 From the 2nd to the 3rd line, we integrate with respect to $x\in(-\xi,\xi)$ with the $\deltaxba$.
 From the 3rd to the 4th line, we expand the coefficient function in powers of $1/\xi$ which is only possible in the unphysical domain of $\xi$.
-This is precisely what we want to do in order to identify the different coefficients $h^{++}_j$ from series~(\ref{eq:cffH_seriesXi}), only valid for $\xi\notin [-1-\Lambda,1+\Lambda]$, and be able to read out the subtraction constant ($h_0^{++}$).
+This is precisely what we want to do in order to identify the different coefficients $h^{++}_j$ from series~(\ref{eq:cffH_seriesXi}), only valid when the amplitude is factorised for $|\xi|>1$, and be able to read out the subtraction constant ($h_0^{++}$).
 This is the strategy followed in Ref.~\cite{Dutrieux:2024bgc} and here.